 Everything you should know about joining a Yoga teacher training courses in India

 Surprisingly few people take time and energy to carefully scrutinize and select their Yoga School in India.
 Many often end up with superficial criteria.
 This article argues that you should not focus on glittery webpages, but on the depth of the schools.
 How will I know you ask?
-Though reviews may help you parts of the way but the best way to truly find out is to arrange an online call and have a profound chat with your future teachers, so that you will know if the school matches your professional and academic learning expectations or not.
+Though reviews may help you partly but the best way to truly find out is to arrange an online call and have a profound chat with your future teachers, so that you will know if the school matches your professional, personal and academic learning expectations or not.

 What is intensive Yoga Teacher Training Course (YTTC)?

 There are many questions that arise when you ponder upon making the long journey to follow Yoga teacher training in India.
-This article addresses those prime concerns and doubts that most Yoga aspirants have on following their pursuit of learning Yoga in India seriously.
+This article addresses those prime concerns and doubts that most Yoga aspirants have in the course of following their pursuit of learning Yoga in India seriously.

 Yoga is undoubtedly the most promising and most popular way to address health and fitness these days.
 The practice of Yoga Provides immense benefits not only to overall health but also improves the quality of your life and experiences.
 The practice of yoga has always been evolving but essentially Yoga is the cultivation, attention and developing a refined perception and state of witnessing.
 What we attend to and the attitude with which we attend greatly influence our way of experiencing life by and large.

-In the past few years, the fame, practice, and reach of Yoga has been unexpected, and nowadays you can find people being curious about yoga in practically every part of the world.
-The ever-increasing popularity of Yoga among the general population has also created tremendous opportunities for Yoga teachers, instructors and professionals.
+In the past few years, the fame, practice, and reach of Yoga has been unexpected, and nowadays you can find people being curious about yoga in practically every part and corner of the world.
+The ever-increasing popularity of Yoga among the general population has also created tremendous opportunities for Yoga teachers, instructors and professionals in past two decades.